gamaPhy/qmk-keyboards/README.md

 ## Latest Firmware

-The most recent firmware for every keypad/keyboard is in the [latest release](https://github.com/gamaPhy/qmk-keyboards/releases/latest).
+The most recent firmware for every keypad/keyboard is in the [latest release](https://github.com/gamaPhy/qmk-keyboards/releases/latest) of this repository.

 ## Development Usage